Crush Your Goals... Go To Therapy

 How you manage your emotions can either make for a great day or the worst day ever.
 Emotions color our daily experiences and lead to how we view the world.
 Therapy teaches you to create new emotional experiences by allowing repressed emotions to surface and process.
 If you have ignored your feelings for a long time and pretend you are ok then you would benefit from learning to face them and move through them.

 Trust is a foundational element of a healthy relationship.
 When trust is damaged relationships begin to break apart and insecurities will rise to the surface.
 In therapy, you can experience what it means to have someone listen to you and not tell your secrets to anyone.
 Being in a safe relationship you can share your secrets and face shame and guilt hidden within.
 Therapy can heal the moments you broke your own trust so you can trust yourself again.

 4. Develop the skills to manage stress and overwhelm.

-Connecting with who you are can give you the skills and self knowledge you need to overcome procrastination and feelings of not being enough.
-Imagine what it would feel like to be at peace with yourself internally, speak kind to yourself, manage the negative thoughts and love yourself.
+Connecting with who you are can give you the skills and self-knowledge you need to overcome procrastination and feelings of not being enough.
+Imagine what it would feel like to be at peace with yourself internally, speak kindly to yourself, manage the negative thoughts and love yourself.
 I suspect you may find yourself being a little kinder and gentler with you while crushing your goals feels pretty damn good.